icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

         id: SubscriptionIdentifier;
         namespace: text;
     };;
-    newConfig : opt vec {text, ICRC16};
+    newConfig : opt ICRC16Map;
     memo: blob;
 };
 ```

 #### Subscription Configs

-When registering a subscription, a publisher MAY provide a configuration as a `vec ICRC16Map` that contains relevant information for the subscription such as skips, filters, creating stopped, etc.  It is up to the implementation to decide which are necessary and supported.
+When registering a subscription, a publisher MAY provide a configuration as a `ICRC16Map` that contains relevant information for the subscription such as skips, filters, creating stopped, etc.  It is up to the implementation to decide which are necessary and supported.

 The following items SHOULD be used for the indicated patterns: